OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/llm_inference_certification.md

      * [AI Factory Deployment on Scaleway Cloud]({{% relref "/solutions/deployment_blueprints/ai-ready_opennebula/cd_cloud"%}})
 {{< /alert >}}

-As industries adopt Large Language Models (LLMs), optimization and validation of their inference performance is a critical part of the deployment.
+As industries adopt Large Language Models (LLMs), optimization and validation of their inference performance are a critical part of the deployment.
 Efficient inference is essential to guarantee that LLMs deliver high-quality results while maintaining scalability, responsiveness, and cost-effectiveness.

 The LLM Inference Benchmarks focus on measuring performance metrics during the model serving process rather than the quality of the generated result.
 Metrics assessed by this type of benchmarks include:
   - **Latency**: how fast the model responds to a request.